Why I Support Menfulness

 What Menfulness does

+Menfulness is a York-based charity run by five blokes who've been through it themselves.
 They run weekly and monthly events across York: walk and talk sessions, football, running, boxing, board game nights, coffee afternoons, and dedicated talking groups.
-Everything is informal, relaxed, and open to any man (including trans men and non-binary people).
-There's no pressure to share your life story — you can just turn up, kick a ball around, and see how it feels.
+Everything is informal, relaxed, and open to any man.
+There's no pressure to share your life story, you can just turn up, kick a ball around, and see how it feels.

 Why it matters to me

 I run a one-man business.
 I'm on the road every day, in people's homes, solving problems.
 It's rewarding work, but it can also be isolating.
 There's no team around the kettle at 10am.
-No one to offload to after a tough day.
-And I know plenty of tradesmen in the same boat — self-employed, working alone, putting on a brave face because that's what you do.
+Supporting Menfulness is my way of saying that it's okay to not be okay.
+It's not weak to speak up.

 How you can help

 Turn up to an event.
 Check their Meetup page for what's on this week.
-Football, walking, board games — there's something for everyone.

 Share the word.
 If you know someone who might benefit, send them a link.
-Sometimes that nudge from a mate is all it takes.

 Donate.
 They're a registered charity (number 1199085) and every bit helps them keep running events and offering free counselling.